Politics and government of the Dutch Republic: Stadtholderate

-The term stadtholder is literally one who holds the state/lieutenant.
+The term stadtholder is literally place holder or lieutenant.
 One common confusion is that the office of the stadtholder was a national one.
 It was not; the office of Stadtholder was appointed by each of the States individually.
 The stadtholder had been appointed by the sovereign (the Dukes of Burgundy or the Habsburgs) in each province as his representative as they were sovereign of each province separately, although traditionally Holland, Zeeland and Utrecht had the same Stadholder.
 By having 3, the Habsburgs prevented any one from becoming too powerful.
 In the absence of the sovereign, the provincial estates appointed their stadtholder.
 The term of office was for life.
 While it was held by the incumbent Prince of Orange, it was not made hereditary until the time of William IV.
 However, the Prince of Orange was not just another appointed servant of each of the provincial States, as the Councillor Pensionary was, nor not just another noble among equals in the Netherlands.
 First, he was the traditional leader of the nation in war and in rebellion against Spain as the direct descendant of William the Silent, the "Father of the Fatherland".
 He was uniquely able to transcend the local issues of the cities, towns and provinces.
 As the Prince of Orange, he was also a sovereign ruler in his own right.
 This gave him a great deal of prestige, even in a republic.
 He was the center of a real court like the Stuarts and Bourbons, French speaking, and extravagant to a scale.
 It was natural for foreign ambassadors and dignitaries to present themselves to him and consult with him as well as to the States General to which they were officially credited.
 The marriage policy of the princes, allying themselves twice with the Royal Stuarts, also gave them acceptance into the royal caste of rulers.
 The leaders in the individual provinces as well as the States-General looked to him for leadership and guidance.
 A strong Prince of Orange (those of the 17th century) could make the institutions of the Republic work efficiently.
 A weak Prince of Orange (those of the 18th century) would contribute greatly to the weakness of the government and the Republic.